WestonSF/ArcGISDataToolkit/ReadMe.md

 #### LINZ Data Service Download
 Downloads the data  from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.

-#### LINZ Mortgage Data Import (IN DEVELPOMENT)
+#### LINZ Mortgage Data Import
-Imports LINZ encumbrance data, cleans it up and pushes into feature class format with bank mortgage is with.
+Creates a mortgage feature class based of LINZ parcels and encumbrance data.

 #### MapInfo Data Import
 Imports all MapInfo data to a selected geodatabase.
 Takes a folder as input and will find all MapInfo files in this folder and subfolders.
 Requires data interoperability extension.